 If you are an international spouse looking for a job, please go to the spouses tab for more information.

-- : what you need to bring with you.
+- Applying for a Social Security Number : what you need to bring with you.

 The best place to take English as a Second Language Courses is at Durham Technical Community College.
 Durham Tech offers FREE classes in both Durham and Chapel Hill.
 Applicants must attend the mandatory registration session in order to be enrolled for classes that semester.
 Durham Tech does not provide childcare.